abdel-aouby/Zapiex/README.md

 # Aouby_Zapiex module

-A ready-made wrapper module to deal with zapiex endpoint and aliexpress scrapping
+A ready-made wrapper module to deal with zapiex api enpoints and aliexpress scrapping